 Step 2: Deciding the Language you Want to Give your Test in

-GED testing service offers the GED battery tests in three languages - English, Spanish and French.
+The test is offered in three languages - English, Spanish and French.
 It is offered in Spanish so as to convenience those individuals living in Puerto Rico while the French version of the test was aimed for use in Canada.
-To find out in which language GED tests are offered in your location, contact your local test center.
-If you decide to give the test in French or Spanish, you will have to give ESL which is the Test of English as a Second Language.
+To find out in which language the test is offered in your location, contact your local test center.
+If you decide to give the test in French or Spanish, you will have to give ESL (English as a Second Language) test.
 The international version of the test is offered only in English.

 Step 3: Requesting Special Testing Accommodations

-The American Council of Education (ACE) provides a fair testing environment and an equal opportunity to attempt the tests.
+The American Council of Education (ACE) provides a fair testing environment and an equal opportunity to attempt the test.
 In case you are unable to appear for the test under normal testing conditions, you can request your local test center to provide you with special testing accommodations.
-This provision is allowed to those with the following disabilities and if the GED test application for that particular disability is mentioned alongside.
+This provision is allowed to those with the following disabilities and the application for that particular disability is mentioned alongside.

-- Physical/Chronic Health Disabilities: The GED test application form required can be downloaded from http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_PCH.pdf
+- Physical/Chronic Health Disabilities: The required application form for GED can be downloaded from http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_PCH.pdf

-- Emotional/Psychological/Psychiatric Disabilities: The requisite GED test application form is http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_EPP.pdf
+- Emotional/Psychological/Psychiatric Disabilities: The requisite application form for GED is http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_EPP.pdf

 - Learning and Other Cognitive Disabilities: Follow this link for the form http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_LCD.pdf.

-- Attention-Deficit/Hyperactivity Disorder: GED test application form required in this case is http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_ADHD.pdf.
+- Attention-Deficit/Hyperactivity Disorder: The application form required in this case is http://www.acenet.edu/Content/NavigationMenu/ged/test/take/Accomm_Request_Form_ADHD.pdf.